- Reference Number: HEY-763/2023

 Can there be any complications or risks?

-Your doctor will discuss any complications or risks with you as part of the procedure for informed consent.
+Any complications or risks will be discussed with you by the doctor, as part of the procedure for informed consent.

-This information should help to prepare you for the procedure.
-We recommend that you share the information it contains with your partner and family (if you wish) so that they can be of help and support.
+Please read the information leaflet.
+Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
 There may be information they need to know, especially if they are taking care of you following this procedure.
 You will need to attend an appointment at the Pre-Assessment Clinic prior to your hospital admission.
-You will be given information about your hospital stay at that appointment.
+You will be given information about your hospital stay.

 What will happen?